Mitsubishi Heavy Industries: History

+In 1994, MHI opened the Mitsubishi Minatomirai Industrial Museum in Yokohama which is mainly a museum for kids to experience science and technology.

-In October 2009, MHI announced an order for up to 100 regional jets from the United States-based airline Trans States Holdings.
+In October 2009, MHI announced an order for up to 100 regional jets from the United States–based airline Trans States Holdings.

 MHI entered talks with Hitachi in August 2011 about a potential merger of the two companies, in what would have been the largest merger between two Japanese companies in history.
 The talks subsequently broke down and were suspended.

 In November 2012, MHI and Hitachi agreed to merge their thermal power generation businesses into a joint venture to be owned 65% by MHI and 35% by Hitachi.
 The joint venture began operations in February 2014 and ended in 2020, as Hitachi transferred its shares to MHI.

-In June 2014 Siemens and MHI announced their formation of joint ventures to bid for Alstom's troubled energy and transportation businesses (in locomotives, steam turbines, and aircraft engines).
+In June 2014, Siemens and MHI announced their formation of joint ventures to bid for Alstom's troubled energy and transportation businesses (in locomotives, steam turbines, and aircraft engines).
 A rival bid by General Electric (GE) has been criticized by French government sources, who consider Alstom's operations as a "vital national interest" at a moment when the French unemployment level stands above 10% and some voters are turning towards the conservative party.
 GE's proposal ultimately prevailed.

 MHI had entered the high-speed train business in 1995, with the manufacture of the MLX01 SCMaglev car, a business it exited in 2017 after struggling with the development costs of the Mitsubishi SpaceJet, and disagreements with Central Japan Railway Company over the manufacturing costs of the SCMaglev cars.

 In February 2021, MHI sold its machine tools business MHI Machine Tool Co. to Nidec.

+In June 2024, MHI announced it will cease newspaper rotary printing press production due to declining demand.
+At the time the company held a 50% share of the Japanese rotary press market.